 One could justify it in Deathstrike's case since she is also a full on cyborg with systems that could deal with the poisoning.
 As for Bullseye...
 And it's even worse in the case of Wolverine's old drill instructor Cyber.
 His original body did have a Healing Factor, but his new one doesn't and he still doesn't seem to have any issues with adamantium poisoning after lacing his skin with it.
 This happened long after the Retcon too.

 Bullseye takes pills for it, when writers remember that property.
 Presumably, the other adamantium users that lack a healing factor do the same.
+It helps that Bullseye only has an adamantium reinforced, not coated, spine.

 It also makes him much slower (as far as combat speed, reaction time and running speed) than he would otherwise be, due to its not-so-light weight.
 He tends to have difficulties going through airports and any other facility with metal detectors.
 And (theoretically speaking), it makes him easy to track for any being with sensitivities to metal (obvious candidates being Magneto & Polaris) and he is much more susceptible to attack via electricity.
 The additional weight would make swimming a bit more of a chore than it would be otherwise.